tez-capital/docs.tez.capital_content/en/faq.md

 ### I see "missed endorsements" / "missed attestations" in my stats — is something wrong?

 An occasional missed attestation is normal and expected (network latency, momentary CPU spike, etc.).
-The protocol requires only a **67% attestation rate** per cycle to receive full rewards.
+Rewards are proportional to attestations made.
+However, bakers who fall below **67% participation** for 2 consecutive cycles risk **deactivation** (automatic removal from baking).

 If you are consistently missing more than 33% of attestations, investigate:
 - Is the baker process running? (`tezbake info`)